FAQs

 How long will it take to receive products that I order from ECHA?

-If you have a Credit Account with us, product shipments are normally dispatched by the next working day from when your order is placed.
-If you do not yet have a Credit Account with us, then your order will be dispatched upon the receipt of full payment for your order.
-Lead time on delivery from the point of dispatch is typically subject to your location, but all orders placed directly with ECHA are shipped from the UK via UPS couriers and will normally arrive within 2-5 days (although naturally this is completely dependent on your location and local customs policies).
-If you are in urgent need of product and require a more local dispatch point than the UK, you can always source your item(s) from one of our Authorised Distributors who may be situated much closer to you.
+If you have a Credit Account with us, product shipments are normally despatched by the next working day from when your order is placed.
+If you do not yet have a Credit Account with us, then your order will be despatched upon the receipt of full payment for your order.
+Lead time on delivery from the point of despatch is typically subject to your location, but all orders placed directly with ECHA are shipped from the UK via UPS couriers and will normally arrive within 2-5 days (although naturally this is completely dependent on your location and local customs policies).
+If you are in urgent need of product and require a more local despatch point than the UK, you can always source your item(s) from one of our Authorised Distributors who may be situated much closer to you.

-If I send fuel samples to your Lab, what parameters will your report cover?
+If I send fuel samples to your Lab, what parameters will your Report cover?

 We are more than happy to tailor packages of analysis to the specific needs of the customer.